 - aggregationType (optional, default: AVG in most charts, SUM in table charts) defines how the values for the metrics on the chart are aggregated.
 The supported values are:

-- MIN
+- MIN: minimal value

-- MAX
+- MAX: maximal value

-- OCC
+- OCC: number of data points

-- AVG
+- AVG: average value

-- DEV
+- DEV: standard deviation

-- SUM - MED - MOD - label (mandatory) is a string that is displayed as the legend of the row or column. - color (optional, default: GREY) is the fill colour for the row or column.Working With Colours - colorFromScale (optional, default: empty) allows filling cells with a colour taken from a specific scale.
+- SUM: sum of values - MED: median value - MOD: modal value - label (mandatory) is a string that is displayed as the legend of the row or column. - color (optional, default: GREY) is the fill colour for the row or column.Working With Colours - colorFromScale (optional, default: empty) allows filling cells with a colour taken from a specific scale.